GATraj: A Graph- and Attention-based Multi-Agent Trajectory Prediction Model: Experiments

+Finally, we investigate the effect of different trajectory inputs, namely, position sequences and offset sequences.
+As shown in Table \ref{ablation-nuscenes-input} and \ref{tab:ablation-ethUCY-input}, our model using offset sequences achieves better performance than position sequences on ETH/UCY, but similar performance on nuScenes.
+Our conjecture is that the offset sequences are less sensitive to the absolute position in a given scene and using the offset sequences can mitigate the domain gaps across different scenes.
+It explains why we observe a clear performance drop when substituting the offset sequences by the position sequences in testing on the ETH/UCY datasets using the leave-one-out cross validation.
+In addition, combing both position and offset sequences yield similar performances as that of using the offset sequences alone, leading to no joint benefit.
+Therefore, based on the empirical findings, we decide to use the offset sequences as the trajectory input of our model for trajectory prediction.

-We carry out an additional ablation study to further analyze the performance of the Laplacian MDN decoder by increasing the number of components.
+We further analyze the performance of GATraj by increasing the number of components.
 The results shown in Fig.~\ref{fig:number_modes} demonstrate that increasing the number of components of the MDN decoder evidently leads to a gain in prediction accuracy.
 This trend indicates that the Laplacian MDN decoder can generate diverse multimodal predictions.
 However, many benchmarks limit the maximum number of predictions for each agent, \ie~ETH/UCY recommends 20, and nuScene only allows up to ten predictions for each agent.
 The limited computational resources of real-time applications may only allow a small number of predictions as well.
-This finding and constraint motivate us to work on aggregation strategies to effectively pool out the best prediction and reduce the unfeasible modes as shown in Fig.~\ref{fig:example2} of multimodal predictions.
+This finding and constraint motivate us to work on aggregation strategies to effectively pool out the best prediction in future.